sharkydog/mdns/README.md

 # mdns
-mDNS resolver and responder based on ReactPHP
+Multicast DNS (mDNS) resolver and responder with service discovery (DNS-SD) based on ReactPHP

 ### Resolver
 The resolver implements React\Dns\Resolver\ResolverInterface, so it can be used in connectors.